DrKJeff16/project.nvim/README.md

         disable_file_picker = false,
     },

-    ---Make hidden files visible when using the any picker.
+    ---Make hidden files visible when using any picker.
     --- ---
     ---Default: `false`
     --- ---